eliasforsblom/forsblom.github.io/content/posts/2020-11-16-suspiciously-easy-champions-league-groups-for-manchester-city/index.en.md

 | 199    | Progrès Niederkorn | AS Trenčín     | SønderjyskE     | Randers FC     | Shakhter Karagandy    | Servette FC          | Kardemir Karabükspor |
 | 200    | FC Vaduz           | Mladá Boleslav | Randers FC      | Nordsjælland   | Helsingborgs IF       | Hapoel Kiryat Shmona | FC Midtjylland       |

-If you happen to watch football at all, you have probably already realized by looking at the bottom of the UEFA club ceofficient rankings that there was a huge portion of the data that I did not use.
+If you happen to watch football at all, you have probably already realized by looking at the bottom of the UEFA club coefficient rankings that there was a huge portion of the data that I did not use.

 When starting this little proejct I hadn't given myself time to think about how I would actually conduct the different tests I had to do in order to acually get some answers to the questions, so when I had gathered the data I belived I needed to be able to conduct the test I started to clean and process the data so R would be able to understand it and so that it would make sense to the purpose.